 As college students graduate and start their careers, financial responsibility should be a top priority.
-There are six traps that could hinder new college graduates from securing their financial future.
+ABA has identified six traps that could hinder new college graduates from securing their financial future.

 New college graduates should avoid the following financial traps: